Remember It

 Write using cursive script.

-A good sentence to practise your handwriting is:
+A good sentence for practising your handwriting is:

 The Phonetic Alphabet